 3D modelling is the process of creating a virtual three-dimensional model using specialized software.
 A 3D model is a mathematical representation of a 3D object that can be rendered into images or animations using specialized software.
 3D models are a collection of points, or vertices, connected by edges into faces, which collectively form 3D objects.
 3D models also contain specialized vertices that simulate lights and cameras.
 3D modelling may be used for multiple renders, making it easy to render two versions of an image, that may have different surfaces or different lighting, or maybe from a different perspective.

 From deducing the scores of horizontal, vertical and diagonal lines of the 2D sketches to getting a one-shot picture of the architectural services, is what 3D modelling facilitates.
-Your design becomes more vivid and your clients can take a virtual tour of their construction projects.
+Your design becomes more vivid and your clients can take a virtual tour of their construction projects and 3D Modeling and Rendering of commercial spaces.
 You can also quickly check whether a new plan is viable or check what small changes to the design would look like.

 3D modelling makes the viewing experience a more compelling and satisfying one for a client as compared to viewing a 2D drawing.
 The vivid imagery lingers in the client’s mind for a longer period of time and the designer stands a better chance of winning over the customer.
 3D modelling makes it easy to see the impact of any change on the overall design, thereby helping in reducing post-construction cost-incurring changes or corrections.
 It is also more accurate as the end construction shapes up to the conceived output as deduced from the 3D model.